 \subsection{Model predictions vs. observational data}

-As an important evaluation of the results presented in the previous sections, the obtained values for the constrained parameters ($H_0, \Omega_{\rm{m}0}, \sigma_8, b$) are used to draw the evolution of the Hubble expansion rate, the distance modulus Ia-SN, and the space distortion, in terms of the redshift, $z$, as predicted by our $f(R)$ model.
+As an important evaluation of the results presented in the previous sections, the obtained values for the restricted parameters ($H_0, \Omega_{\rm{m}0}, M, \sigma_8, b$) are used to draw the evolution of the Hubble expansion rate, the distance modulus Ia-SN, and the space distortion, in terms of the redshift, $z$, as predicted by our $f(R)$ model.

-This is shown in Figs.~\ref{fig_hz_dataCompare}-\ref{fig_fs8z_dataCompare}, where the $f(R)$ predictions (red dash-dotted line) are compared with each sample published data (black dots with the vertical line indicating the corresponding data uncertainty), as well as with the predictions from the $\Lambda$CDM model, considering both, Planck \cite{Planck:2018vyg} (blue line) and DESI \cite{Riess:2021jrx} (black dashed line) reported observations.
+This is shown in Figs.~\ref{fig_hz_dataCompare}-\ref{fig_fs8z_dataCompare}, where the $f(R)$ predictions (red dashed-dotted line) are compared with each published data sample (black dots with the vertical line indicating the corresponding data uncertainty), as well as with the predictions from the $\Lambda$CDM model, considering both Planck \citep{Planck:2018vyg} (blue line) and DESI \citep{Riess:2021jrx} (green dashed line) reported observations.

-For a complete and more consistent comparison, in Figs.~\ref{fig_hz_dataCompare}-\ref{fig_fs8z_dataCompare} we also included our own fit of the $\Lambda$CDM model predictions to the considered data samples (blue dotted line).
-Although not easily visible in Fig.~\ref{fig_mbz_dataCompare}, the three figures also exhibit a light red band obtained thought allowint the parameters float up to the $1\sigma$ allowed intervals.
-It is evident that our model very well reproduces the observations and that, despite the large value of the perturbative parameter $b$, the proposed model does not deviates considerably from $\Lambda$CDM.
+For a complete and more consistent comparison, in Figs.~\ref{fig_hz_dataCompare}-\ref{fig_fs8z_dataCompare} we also included our own fit of the predictions of the $\Lambda$CDM model to the considered data samples (black dotted line).
+Although not easily visible in Fig.~\ref{fig_mbz_dataCompare}, the three figures also exhibit a light red band obtained by allowing the parameters to move up to the $1\sigma$ allowed limits.
+It is evident that our model very well reproduces the observations and that, despite the large value of the perturbative parameter $b$, the proposed model does not deviate considerably from $\Lambda$CDM.